amadsalmon/Speech-to-Text-JS/README.md

-# Text-To-Speech-JS
+# Speech-to-Text in JavaScript
-Text To Speech In 3 Lines Of JavaScript
+Speech-to-Text In 3 Lines Of JavaScript